nmajor/nmajor-src/_drafts/serverless-my-initial-setup-with-es6-testing-and-ci-deployment.md

     rm handler.js

-I also create a `models` folder where I can put my models:
+We wont be using this today, but lets also create a `models` folder where I can put our models:

     mkdir models
     touch models/todo.js